bgamari/ghc-wiki-import/commentary.md

-Please feel free to add maaterial to this commentary: don't worry too much about accuracy, in due course someone will edit your contribution.
+Please feel free to add material to this commentary: don't worry too much about accuracy, in due course someone will edit your contribution.
 Try to link to source files as much as possible by using this macro: `[[GhcFile(compiler/Makefile)]]` (the usual Trac `source:` macro doesn't work here because the GHC darcs repository isn't integrated into this Trac).
 Also try to add appropriate links to other parts of the commentary.

 ## Contents